Molagg92/p5-team-week/README.md

 ## Description

-This is a website created to showcase digital art made with the creative coding library p5.js
+This is a website created to showcase digital art made with the creative coding library p5.js.
+Click on the Exhibit links to navigate to each art piece.

 ## Setup/Installation Requirements